Ultimate Coffee Machine UK Buying Guide

-If you are thinking of buying a coffee machine, then which is the best type for you?
+If you are thinking of buying a coffee machine, then which type of coffee maker is the best type for your specific needs?
 There are so many different types available, it can be at times quite mind blowing.

 Different people living in the UK will like and prefer different tastes of coffee and that means having different requirements.
 You could simply be a casual coffee drinker, who likes the odd cup of coffee.